vrokad/build-guide/topic/k2c-qli-build-ga/build_from_source_github.rst

 1. Download Qualcomm Yocto and supporting layers:

    .. note:: The ``<manifest release tag>`` for QIRP SDK build is the
-             same as the default build.
-QIRP SDK layers must be cloned on top of the default build.
+             same as the BSP build.
+QIRP SDK layers must be cloned on top of the BSP build.

    ::